Beyond Grids: Multi-objective Bayesian Optimization With Adaptive Discretization: Related Work

 Furthermore, \cite{hernandez2016predictive} consider a (possibly infinite) bounded design space $\XX$ and assume that the individual objectives are samples from independent GPs.
-Their algorithm, PESMO, sequentially queries designs that maximize the acquisition function defined as the expected reduction in the entropy of the posterior distribution over the predicted Pareto set $\mathcal{X}^*$, given the previously sampled data $\cal D$.
-The acquisition function at a data point $(x,\bs{y})$ is thus formally defined as

-Due to the practical difficulties in the exact evaluation of such a function, they equivalently formulate it as a predictive entropy search \citep{hernandez2014predictive}.
-Moreover, using properties of the Gaussian distribution, they use closed form approximations for this acquisition function.
-Although there are no theoretical guarantees provided, they give comprehensive experimental comparisons between PESMO and other multi-objective optimization methods over various objectives and dimensions, in both noisy and noiseless cases.
+Their algorithm, Predictive Entropy Search for Multi-objective Optimization (PESMO), sequentially queries designs that maximize the acquisition function defined as the expected reduction in the entropy of the posterior distribution over the predicted Pareto set, given the previously sampled data.
+They provide comprehensive experimental comparisons between PESMO and other multi-objective optimization methods over various objectives and dimensions, in both noisy and noiseless cases.
 The comparison is done with respect to the relative difference between the hypervolume of the predicted set and the maximum such hypervolume for the given number of evaluations.
-They also provide experimental comparison with respect to the prediction error over time.

-Finally, the work on which our method is based is that of \cite{zuluaga2013active, zuluaga2016varepsilon}. \citet{zuluaga2013active} consider a finite design space and assume that each objective $f_i$ in $\bs{f}$, for $1\leq i \leq m$, is a sample from an independent GP.
-Although they do not explicitly assume dependence between the objective functions, they claim that such a scenario can be captured, mentioning \citet{williams2007multi} as an example.
-Their algorithm, Pareto Active Learning (PAL), is a confidence bound-based method.
-Given design $x\in \XX$ and the history $\cal D$ of actions-observations, the confidence hyper-rectangle of $x$ is defined as
+Although their setup is similar to ours, we take a different approach to the Pareto set identification and provide theoretical guarantees for our method.
+Recently, \cite{tu2022joint} extend the Predictive Entropy Search paradigm to that of Joint Entropy Search (JES), which takes into account the informativeness coming from both the Pareto set designs and their outcome vectors in their acquisition function.